WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 This is the current approach, and also the simplest: leave the default `similarity` setting for `tags` and allow a result with duplicate tags to receive a higher score.
-This has the following advantages:
+This has the following effects:

 - No action on the Elasticsearch index settings is needed (save for documentation making this change explicit).